 We all have gone online, finding the best ways to get thicker and longer eyelashes.
 Most of the time, we end up finding nothing useful, but not this time.
 Thick eyelashes give a magical lash lift to eye makeup besides shielding your eyes from sand, dust, and debris.
 However, they sometimes tend to fall out and get thin due to various factors, including aging and medical conditions such as hypotrichosisi XAn uncommon ailment characterized by little to no hair development on the head or body areas that experience average hair growth.
 (1) .
 In this article, we have developed some natural ways to remedy your lashes and make them longer and thicker.

-Note: Some remedies on this list do not have direct scientific evidence to prove their ability to promote longer eyelashes.
+Note: Some home remedies listed below are not backed by scientific evidence to prove their effectiveness in achieving longer eyelashes.

 Natural Home Remedies That May Give You Longer Eyelashes

 1. Castor Oil

 Ricinoleic acid is the major component of castor oil and makes up about 90% of it (1).
 This acid has shown potential in helping with hair loss (2).
 Thus, it may also be an alternative option for maintaining the thickness of your lashes.

 However, a clinical case shows that the high viscosity of castor oil may result in hair matting and extreme dryness (3).
 Hence, consult your dermatologist before you try this remedy.

 What To Do: You will need 1 teaspoon of cold-pressed castor oil and a few cotton swabs.
 Before applying castor oil, cleanse your eyelashes thoroughly with water and pat them dry with a mild cleanser.
 Dip the cotton swab in cold-pressed castor oil and apply it along your upper and lower lash lines.
 Avoid getting the oil into your eyes.
 Keep the oil on overnight and wash it off the next morning.